santhu501/namaste-react/README.md

 newState.item.push(action.payload);
 return newState.

-In redux toolkit, you should directly mutate the state, thats the only way to update state state.items.push(action.payload);
+In redux toolkit, you should directly mutate the state, thats the only way to update state.
+Redux toolkit behind the scenes use immer js library and does the immutable state thing like vanilla redux.
+This is done to reduce work on developers. state.items.push(action.payload);